-This article is the second of a series on what to do in the 12 months leading up to submitting your graduate school application(s).
+This blog is the second of a series on what to do in the 12 months leading up to submitting your grad school application(s).

-As was previously suggested, graduate school is not something to take lightly.
+As previously discussed, graduate school is not something to take lightly.
 It involves a major investment personally, intellectually, socially, emotionally, and financially.
-Be sure to allow yourself enough time to do your “due diligence” and get all of the information you want and need.
+Be sure to allow yourself enough time to do your due diligence and get all the information you want and need.

-Also research how your graduate institutions are ranked against their contemporaries.
-Various organizations provide annual or biannual rankings that can be useful.
-However, remember that rankings and reputation are two different things!
-Organizations that publish (highly marketable) rankings may try to provide reliable information, but those actually doing the data gathering, analysis, and dissemination of the rankings may have biases of their own.
-Often times they have never stepped foot on campus.
-Also, rankings provide a source of revenue for the organizations doing them.
-Not to mention that by the time you finally enroll in graduate school, the ranking of your options will may have changed, and it will likely change while you are enrolled and yet again after you graduate.
-So you need to be very careful how much you allow a ranking to influence your final decision about where to apply to graduate school.
-You may be better off looking for trends; for example, has a particular institution been consistently ranked in the top 20?
+- Find out if there are rankings of institutions offering the graduate program you are seeking.
+Various organizations provide annual or biannual rankings that can be useful to you.
+However, remember: rankings and reputation are two different things.
+Organizations that do rankings may try to provide reliable information, but those actually doing the data gathering, analysis, and dissemination of the rankings have biases of their own.
+Oftentimes they have never stepped foot on campus.
+Also, rankings provide a source of revenue for the organizations participating in them.
+One ranking differs from the next.
+And by the time you enroll in graduate school, the ranking of your options will most likely have changed.
+It will change again while you are enrolled and yet again after you graduate.
+So you need to be careful about how much you allow a ranking to influence your final decision about where to apply to grad school.
+You may be better off looking for trends, like if a particular institution has been consistently ranked in the top 20.

 - Contact current students at the institutions on your list.
 If you know someone who is attending, contact them and ask some questions.
-If not, ask the graduate admission staff (or perhaps alumni office) if they can put you in touch with a current student or recent graduate or two.
+If not, ask the admission staff if they can put you in touch with a current student or two.
 Many admission offices have student volunteers who are willing to talk with prospective students.
-Try to ask the same questions for each of your options too, so you have consistent information when updating your spreadsheet.
+If you can ask the same questions for each of your options, you will have more information to include on your research spreadsheet.

-- At this point do a second evaluation of your options, considering what you have discovered from external and internal press, rankings, and conversations with students.
+- At this point, do a second evaluation of your options, considering what you have discovered from external and internal press, rankings, and conversations with students.
 Remember, you are not ready to make your short list yet.
 You can, however, change your spreadsheet evaluations at any time.
-It also may be that something you learn from the press or rankings about an option that was eliminated earlier from your list may cause you to place that option back on.
+Something you learn from the press or rankings about an option you already eliminated from your list may cause you to place that option back on.